 If the rabies vaccination has expired while the animal is outside the EU, you must, however, obtain a health certificate to be able to bring the animal back to the EU.
 Veterinarians in a country outside the EU are not allowed to enter information in an EU passport, and the vaccination will be considered invalid.
 The titre test and the rabies vaccination will then only remain valid if you give a booster vaccination for rabies abroad before it expires.
 As this vaccination cannot be written in the EU passport, you will need a health certificate instead.

 The animal must have a health certificate or in some cases an EU passport

 Animals brought into Sweden from a country outside the EU must have a health certificate that is issued and stamped by an official veterinarian or the central veterinary authority in the country in question.

 In some cases, it is possible to use the EU pet passport

 If you travel from Sweden or another EU country, you can use the animal's EU passport for the journey back to Sweden, provided that the vaccination against rabies and rabies titre test have been done and entered in the passport before you left the EU.
 Therefore, make sure that the vaccination is valid throughout your stay outside the EU.
 By taking the titre test in Sweden before departure, you avoid the waiting period of 3 months, which is otherwise a requirement to return to Sweden.

-There are two veterinary certificates.
-The animal needs the veterinary certificate CANIS-FELIS-FERRETS in these cases:
+There are two health certificates.
+The animal needs the health certificate CANIS-FELIS-FERRETS in these cases:

 - The animal will change owner after it has been brought into Sweden, for example the animals is to be sold, rehomed or adopted.